Tag Archives: Georgia Timber Industry

 The Georgia Woodlands Railroad is a short line which runs 17.3 miles from Washington to Barnett.
 It primarily moves products such as wood chips, lumber and lumber products, as well as other industrial materials.
 Originally built as the Washington line of the Georgia Railroad in 1852, it has remained in use under various companies ever since.

 Having last photographed this local landmark in 2009 [see the history of the house and a vintage photograph here], I was determined to get some photos before it is lost forever.
-I understand that the most recent orders began restoration efforts in the 1990s and were unable to complete the project.
+I understand that the most recent owners began restoration efforts in the 1990s and were unable to complete the project.
 I believe the house could, and should, be saved, even in its present state.
 [I have included the date of 1894 after consulting two sources; it may have been built slightly earlier and I’ll update if I learn more].

 A gazebo, which is likely of later construction, remains on the property.